sujal-coder/Device-Failure-Project/README.md

 # Overview

 This document summarizes an analysis performed on an exercise surrounding a  [device_failure.csv](https://github.com/spadhiyar/Device-Failure-Project/edit/master/device_failure.csv) dataset.
 I will review the dataset, some exploratory data analysis, modeling and results of the analysis in a manner that might be typical of a work product.
-I have also created a companion document, [Device Failure Analysis - notebook](https://github.com/spadhiyar/Device-Failure-Project/edit/master/device_failure.md), that is intended to be a lab notebook documenting the entire thought process throughout the analysis, and has more extensive R code and model results.
+I have also created a companion document, [Device Failure Analysis - notebook](https://github.com/spadhiyar/Device-Failure-Project/edit/master/device_failure.md), that is intended to be a documenting the entire thought process throughout the analysis, and has more extensive R code and model results.

 We have the following minimal background:

 > The dataset represents log activity from a fleet of devices transmitting daily aggregated telemetry attributes.

 > Predictive maintenance techniques are designed to help determine the condition of in-service equipment in order to predict when maintenance should be performed.
-This approach promises cost savings over routine or time-based preventive maintenance, because tasks are performed only when warranted.
-You are tasked with building a predictive model using machine learning to predict the probability of a device failure.
-When building this model, be sure to minimize false positives and false negatives.
-The column you are trying to predict is called failure with binary value 0 for non-failure and 1 for failure.
+This approach promises cost savings over routine or time-based preventive maintenance, because tasks are performed only when warranted. we are tasked with building a predictive model using machine learning to predict the probability of a device failure.
+When building this model, goal is to minimize false positives and false negatives.

 # Exploratory Data Analysis